Geography

 - Understand how the world is becoming increasingly urbanised and the changes which have led to this urbanisation.

-- Understand how Mumbai has become a megacity and the challenges and opportunities of life in Mumbai
+- Understand how Rio has become a megacity and the challenges and opportunities of life in Rio.

 Year 12

-Pupils build on their human geography knowledge from KS4 on regeneration in Stratford by comparing this to Plymouth.
-They also look at how socio-economic development causes differences in the UK, which is a theory they have been gradually building on since Year 7.
-They will look at why regeneration can be used, (linking to the Changing Economic World unit in Year 10) and how it can be managed, and the success measured.
+Students build on their human geography knowledge from KS4 on regeneration in Stratford by comparing this to Plymouth.
+They also look at how socio-economic development causes differences in the UK, which is a theory they have been building on since Year 7 and examine why regeneration can be used, and how it can be managed, and the success measured.

-Pupils develop their understanding of physical landscape processes, which have been developed from Year 7.
+Students develop their understanding of physical landscape processes.
 Starting with Coastal processes this then links in with climate change.
-Students undertake 4 days of fieldwork (as required by the exam board) to begin to prepare for their NEA.
+Students undertake 4 days of fieldwork to begin preparation for their NEA.

-Pupils will study tectonics and globalisation.
-Tectonics theory starts in their curriculum at KS2 and globalisation is introduced in Year 8.
+Students will study tectonics and globalisation.
 Throughout A level study, the synoptic themes of players, attitudes and actions, and futures and uncertainties are drawn upon, encouraging students to make links between their learning.

 Core knowledge to be learnt in Year 12: